 - Watch clips from films about Indigenous Australia @ Australian Screen

-- Charles Perkins - Freedom Ride , video, 1 min.
-Excerpt from the program Charles Perkins, an episode of Australian Biography Series 7.
-Screen Australia.
+- National Film and Sound Archive, Charles Perkins - Freedom Ride, video, 1 min.
+Excerpt from the program Charles Perkins, an episode of Australian Biography

-- The time was ripe: remembering the 1967 Referendum - ABC
+- ABC Radio National, The Time was Ripe: Remembering the 1967 Referendum